good annuity

 In addition, not uncommonly, you have even more of a legacy with a SPIA than without!
 While folks are worried about “giving” away their money to purchase a pension irrevocably, it is not uncommon for their heirs to be better off.
 In addition, a SPIA in an IRA may protect against Sequence of Return Risk.

 Taxation is an issue.
-Single-Premium Immediate Annuities from qualified (pre-tax) sources are always taxable.
-This can have implications for taxation of social security and may cause issues with the tax torpedo.
+Single-premium Immediate Annuities from qualified (pre-tax) sources are always taxable.
+This can have implications for the taxation of social security and may cause issues with the tax torpedo.

-In the end, you can use pre-tax money to buy an income stream.
+Ultimately, you can use pre-tax money to buy an income stream.
 This income can cover your floor or fixed expenses.
-These expenses don’t go away with time, nor does the income from your IRA SPIA.
+These expenses don’t go away with time, nor does the income from your SPIA.

 Posted in Annuities and tagged .